 In most cases, proving the landowner or landlord had notice is done by gathering sufficient evidence to how long the substance was there.
 It will be important to establish the substance had been on the floor for appreciable lengths of time in order allow the business or their employees to discover and remedy the defect.
 This is where the experience of the personal injury Law Offices Of Laura Payne-Hunt, Esq. will be invaluable.
 The personal injury Law Offices Of Laura Payne-Hunt, Esq. will obtain evidence to establish this fact.
 We obtain documents through discovery from the landowner regarding his employees, his processes and procedures that allow us to establish his negligence.

 We can also obtain video surveillance footage that may show an employee in the area of the hazard who should’ve noticed and removed the hazard.
-The issue of constructive notice and the landlords negligence is generally a question of fact and that is why it is so critical to obtain a personal injury attorney in Las Vegas Nevada or Henderson Nevada to assist you with a slip and fall injury.
+The issue of constructive notice and the landlords negligence is generally a question of fact and that is why it is so critical to obtain a personal injury attorney (attorneys for expunging records is also a need that you must look into) in Las Vegas Nevada or Henderson Nevada to assist you with a slip and fall injury.

 There can be other substances on a surface that can cause a fall, such as sand or food particles so that is why it is critical that you document by photographing with your phone the entire area and the specific area where you fell.
 It is also very important to notify the landlord at the time that you fall so that the proper steps of investigation can be taken.

 If it can be proven that the business owner or one of his agents caused the substance to be on the floor, the landlord or landowner may be strictly liable.
 It is outside the standard of ordinary care to have liquid or foreign substances on a walking surface.